HazemRagabElsayed/Safe/README.md

 -It needs a Servo motor that opens it automatically if the entered password is correct

 ## note:

 -there is a video provided in code folder

+-there is a folder with code that is used for hardware as components are different in some things and this folder also contains video of hardware implementation